What to Do During a Dental Emergency

 Save any pieces of your broken tooth.
-Rinse your mouth and any broken pieces with water.
-Apply gauze to any bleeding area for several minutes until it stops.
+Rinse your mouth and any broken pieces with water, and apply gauze to any bleeding area for several minutes until it stops.
 If the broken tooth has caused swelling, press a cold compress against your cheek, mouth or lip near the area of the broken tooth to relieve pain and bring the swelling down.
 Don’t wait to see your dentist.

 4. Loss of Permanent Tooth

 The Alberta Dental Association & College advises you to rinse the knocked-out tooth in water and refrain from scrubbing it.
-You should try to place the tooth back in place, holding it at the crown versus the roots.
-Place it next to the lost tooth opening between the cheek, if you’re unable to put it in its original location.
+You should try to put the tooth back in place, holding it at the crown versus the roots.
+Place it next to the lost tooth opening between the cheek if you’re unable to put it in its original location.

-If you can’t put your tooth back in its socket or if you have a danger of swallowing it, preserve it by placing it into a cup of fresh milk.
-Then, call your dentist right away.
+If you can’t put your tooth back in its socket or if you’re concerned you may swallow it, preserve it by placing it into a cup of fresh milk.
+Add a wad of tissue or gauze to the area missing the tooth if there’s bleeding, biting down to create pressure and eventually stop the bleeding.
+Call your dentist right away.

 5. Bleeding From Your Mouth

 If you’re experiencing mouth bleeding, it could indicate an acute or chronic condition.
 If you notice blood on your dental floss, it typically means you have gingivitis or gum disease.
 However, if you notice it in your saliva, this could be something more serious like advanced gum disease or even cancer.